 }

-clear is also a method on object instances created by invoking SetInterval as a constructor.
-Executing this.clear sets the object’s toContinue property to a falsy value.
-When executed, the next execution of wrapper through the setTimeout in start finds out that this.toContinue is currently falsy, and then doesn’t execute this.fn or store another wrapper function to be executed in another this.interval milliseconds.
+When this.clear is executed, it sets the object’s toContinue property to a false.
+This causes the next execution of wrapper to find out that this.toContinue is now false, and then doesn’t execute this.fn or store another wrapper function to be executed in another this.interval milliseconds.

 const theFn = new SetInterval(function () {